hackclub/winter/ThanatosXingYu.md

 ## Plan
 ### STEP 1
-Apply for some apis, such as Chat-GPT, weather, or stocks
+Test for apis, such as Chat-GPT, weather, or stocks

 ### STEP 2
 Find the right place, connect the raspberry pie to the TV, and connect it to a stable power supply